So you say your clinical supervisor is incompetent?

 Yes they are.
 Like any service, we can choose to get it elsewhere.
 Anything we buy is a service and we pay --in some form-- for clinical supervision.
 There is a cost of clinical supervision.
 That cost can be that an employer provides the supervision.
 Or we pay cash money for it.
 Ranging from $50.00 to $150.00 per session and higher.

-Request your supervision forms be completed immediately after you terminate with a supervisor.
+Lastly, request your supervision forms be completed immediately after you terminate with them.
 You can avoid problems that can result from attempting to get them signed later.